unparalleled-js/docs-1/README.md

 ## Writing documentation

 All documents must be a Markdown files (`*.md`) which will be processed with [markdown-it](https://github.com/markdown-it/markdown-it).

-List of available markdown extensions can be found in the [VuePress documentation](https://vuepress.vuejs.org/guide/markdown.html).
+Here is the list of plugins that we use in addition to the [built-in addons](https://vuepress.vuejs.org/guide/markdown.html):

+- [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs) - allows to set HTML attributes like `id` or `class` to any markdown element.

 URLs to images (located in `/assets/images` directory) must start with `~@img` prefix e.g. to insert an image located at `/assets/images/foo.png` you need to write `![Foo](~@img/foo.png)`.